winitzki/sofp/README.md

 - Total and partial functions at value level and at type level
 - GADTs as partial type-to-type functions
 - Using type evidence values to define partial type-to-value functions (PTVFs)
-- Type classes understood as PTVFs
+- typeclasses understood as PTVFs
-- Using Scala's implicit value mechanism to define type classes
+- Using Scala's implicit value mechanism to define typeclasses
-- Examples of type classes: `Semigroup`, `Monoid`, `Functor`
+- Examples of typeclasses: `Semigroup`, `Monoid`, `Functor`
 - Higher-order type functions; kinds as a "type system for types"
-- Using Scala's "implicit method" syntax with type classes
+- Using Scala's "implicit method" syntax with typeclasses
-- Using the `cats` library to define type class instances
+- Using the `cats` library to define typeclass instances
-- Using the `scalacheck` library to verify type class laws
+- Using the `scalacheck` library to verify typeclass laws
 - Worked examples and exercises

 [Summary for Chapter 5](https://www.youtube.com/watch?v=Nyc1A_8fC1M&list=PLcoadSpY7rHXJWbUkjQ3P9MXBbXxLP8kV&index=16)